MAVEN Satellite in the PHSF Cleanroom:

 Astronaut Crew Quarters Tour:

-Located on the top floor of the Operations and Checkout building at Kennedy Space Center, the Astronaut Crew Quarters were first used for Gus Grissom and John Young before the launch of Gemini 3 in 1965.
+Located on the top floor of the Operations and Checkout building at Kennedy Space Center, these Astronaut Crew Quarters were first used for Gus Grissom and John Young before the launch of Gemini 3 in 1965.
 The facility contains bedrooms for the astronauts and their support crew, a kitchen to feed them all, conference rooms, a medical clinic, gym and office space, all used in the days leading up to a launch.
-The most recognizable area is the Suit-Up Room where astronauts were dressed for launch and the Dining Room where they did pre-flight press conferences.
+The most recognizable areas are the Suit-Up Room where astronauts were dressed for launch and the Dining Room where they did pre-flight press conferences.